maxi-gkd/decoupling-microservices/README.md

 # Decoupling Microservices with Docker Compose

-This repository contains a sample project that demonstrates how to decouple microservices using Docker Compose.
-The project consists of two microservices: a producer and a consumer, which communicate via Apache Kafka.
+This project showcases how to decouple microservices using Apache Kafka.
+It includes two microservices - a SpringBoot producer and a consumer.

 ## Prerequisites